AIARE Avalanche Level 1 Advanced

-We view this course as the perfect combination of our Intro to Backcountry Skiing Course with an AIARE Level 1.
+We view this course as the perfect combination of our Intro to Backcountry Skiing Course with a Level 1.
 This course is also an excellent precursor to our Ski Mountaineering Courses or programs in Alaska or Europe.
-In addtition to the standard elements of our AIARE Level 1, this course will also cover additional backcountry skiing techniques including:
+In addtition to the standard elements of our Level 1, this course will also cover additional backcountry skiing techniques including:

 - Trip and Tour planning